-In addition to the above, the unpaid/unclaimed dividend for the financial year 2012-13 also became liable to be transferred to the IEPF Authority on 30th October, 2020, and the Company is in the process of transferring the same to IEPF Authority.
-Accordingly, based on the unpaid/unclaimed dividend for the year ended 31st March, 2013, which remained unpaid/unclaimed consecutively for a period of seven years up to 30th October, 2020, the Company has also ascertained that 17742 shares are unclaimed, and therefore are liable to be transferred to the IEPF Authority on or before 29th November, 2020.
+Accordingly, during the year under review, the unpaid/unclaimed dividend for the financial year 2012-13 was transferred to the IEPF Authority.
+Moreover, 17742 equity shares, held by 218 beneficial owners/shareholders of the Company, in respect of which dividend for the relevant financial year ended 31st March, 2013 remained unpaid/unclaimed consecutively for a period of seven years up-to 28th November, 2020, were also transferred to IEPF Authority.